dewcservices/torchradio/README.md

 # Torchradio

-`torchradio` is a Python library for building differentiable RF simulations.
+Torchradio is a Python library for building differentiable RF simulations.

 > [!NOTE]
-> `torchradio` is *not* affiliated with the official PyTorch project.
+> Torchradio is *not* affiliated with the official PyTorch project.

 ## Installation

-Install `torchradio` by running:

 ```
 pip install torchradio